Plasma Core Physics

 The research group investigates and optimises the current and pressure profiles in the plasma core to improve the confinement and stability of Tokamak plasmas.

-In the group “Plasma Core Physics”, the current distribution is measured using various methods in order to carry out the optimization described above.
-Furthermore, the influence of the plasma edge on the plasma center is also being investigated.
+In the group “Plasma Core Physics”, both the current distribution and the density of the plasma are measured using various methods in order to carry out the optimisation described above.
+In addition, the influence of the plasma edge on the centre is investigated, as well as how the plasma density influences various processes in the entire plasma.